-Minnesota Statute §18C.411 requires registration of all brands or grades of specialty fertilizers offered for sale in this state.
+Minnesota law (Minn.
+Stat.
+18C.411) requires registration of all brands or grades of specialty fertilizers offered for sale in this state.
 Each grade of fertilizer that contains a pesticide is considered a unique brand of fertilizer and requires separate registration as a specialty fertilizer in addition to registration as a pesticide.

 Certain pesticide products known as minimum risk pesticides are exempt, pursuant to section 25(b) of FIFRA, from both state and federal pesticide product registration requirements.
 This is provided the labels comply with the minimum requirements set forth for exempt products.